|

 How Long to Roast a Turkey?

 The general rule is to roast an unstuffed turkey for about 13 minutes per pound, while a stuffed turkey should be roasted for around 15 minutes per pound.
 That is, a 12- to 14-pound turkey will take 3 to 4 hours in the oven.
-However, like cooking anything, the time can vary based on factors like whether the turkey has been thawed.
-Therefore, the best way to ensure it’s done is to check the internal temperature rather than relying solely on the clock.

-Roast Turkey Temperature
+Roast Turkey Internal Temperature

-In the past, we had to wait until the roasting was done and then open the oven to check the internal temperature with an instant-read thermometer, but this could lead to overcooking or uneven results due to the constant oven openings.
-That’s why I always suggest using wireless probe thermometer.
-Just insert probes into the turkey before putting it in the own, and you can remotely monitor the temperature through the app.
-Plus, it’ll send you alerts when it hits the right temp, so you don’t have to hover around the kitchen.
-For a perfect roast, a wireless thermometer like the INT-14-BW is definitely the way to go.
+In the past, checking the turkey internal temperature meant constantly opening the oven, which often led to overcooking if the timing was off.
+That's why I always suggest using a wireless probe thermometer.
+Just insert probes into the turkey before putting it in your oven, and you can remotely monitor the temperature via the app.
+Furthermore, it will send you alerts when it hits your desired temperature, so you don’t have to hover around the kitchen.

 How to Roast a Turkey in the Oven?

 Step 1: Brine the turkey.
 This is an optional step, but soaking the turkey in a water-salt mixture for 12-24 hours is the key to a juicy, flavorful turkey.
 The ratio of the brine mixture is about 1 cup of kosher salt per gallon of water.
+Tie the turkey legs together with twine and tuck the wing tips under the body to prevent burning.

 Step 2: Remove unwanted stuff.
 Take out turkey’s neck and giblets, tossing them away or saving them for the gravy.
 Then, pat the turkey dry with paper towels.

 Step 3: Season the turkey.
 Rub the turkey all over with melted butter, then season it generously with salt, pepper, and herbs.
 Stuff the cavity with onions, celery, carrots, and garlic.
 You can also add some apple, lemon or orange zest for a kick of freshness.
-Tie the turkey legs together with twine and tuck the wing tips under the body to prevent burning.

 Step 5: Preheat the oven.
 Preheat your oven to 325°F (163°C).
 In the meantime, pour 2 cups of gravy into the roasting pan to keep turkey juicy.